Building & Property Trades Technician

 - Students who transferred to a part-time program and subsequently graduated

-- Of 21 students, 19 students graduated, resulting in a 90% graduation rate.
-Of the 19 students graduating, 12 completed on-time.
-Therefore, the on-time completion rate for the Building & Property Trades program for students completing during program year 2014-2015 is 63%.
+- The on-time completion rate for the Building & Property Trades program for students completing during program year 2017-2018 is 95%.

 Cost for the Building & Property Trades Technician Program